-- Step 4 On the Alarms/Events Editor toolbar, click Add email address. - Step 5 Enter the address(es) in the Add Email Address dialog box.
-If you are adding multiple addresses, use a semicolon to separate them. - Step 6 Click OK.
-The address(es) are added to the first row of the Email Addresses group at the bottom - Step 7 To configure the alarms and events you want sent to the addresses, in the address row click the Set Filter tool. - Step 8 In the Email Filter dialog box, uncheck the alarm and event categories and severities that you do not want to send to the OSS host.
-(By default, all categories and severities are enabled.) - Categories-System, Network, and TCA. - Severities-Critical, Major, Minor, Warning, Informational, Indeterminate, Normal. - Device Types-Include all the device types that have been added to Prime Performance Manager. - Applicable-Specifies the days of the week and time of day when you want alarms sent to the OSS host.

-Step 9 Click OK.

-- Step 10 On the Alarms/Events Editor toolbar, click Save Configuration. - Step 11 You can perform the following actions at any future point: - Repeat Steps 4 through 10 to add another address row.
-This allows you to send different alarms and events to different e-mail addresses. - Add a new address or delete an existing from an address row. - Click Resend events and/or alarms to send the alarms and events to the addresses in an address row. - Click Delete this entry to delete the address row.
+- Step 6 Enter the address(es) in the Add Email Address dialog box.
+If you are adding multiple addresses, use a semicolon to separate them. - Step 7 Click OK.
+The address(es) are added to the first row of the Email Addresses group at the bottom - Step 8 To configure the alarms and events you want sent to the addresses, in the address row click the Set Filter tool. - Step 9 In the Email Filter dialog box, uncheck the alarm and event categories and severities that you do not want to send to the OSS host.
+(By default, all categories and severities are enabled.) - Categories-System, Network, and TCA. - Severities-Critical, Major, Minor, Warning, Informational, Indeterminate, Normal. - Device Types-Include all the device types that have been added to Prime Performance Manager. - Applicable-Specifies the days of the week and time of day when you want alarms sent to the OSS host. - Step 10 Click OK. - Step 11 On the Alarms/Events Editor toolbar, click Save Configuration. - Step 12 You can perform the following actions at any future point: - Repeat Steps 5 through 11 to add another address row.
+This allows you to send different alarms and events to different e-mail addresses. - · Add a new address or delete an existing from an address row. - Click Resend events and/or alarms to send the alarms and events to the addresses in an address row. - Click Delete this entry to delete the address row.